Saudi-led coalition in Yemen calls for end to escalation in south

 The STC, which is backed by Riyadh’s main coalition partner the United Arab Emirates, has long sought self-rule in the south and accuses Abd-Rabbu Mansour Hadi’s government of mismanagement and corruption, a charge it denies.

-The UAE, which shares the STC’s distrust of an Islamist party in Hadi’s government, largely scaled down its presence in Yemen last year but maintains sway via southern fighters it backs.
+The UAE, which shares the STC’s distrust of an Islamist party in Hadi’s government, reduced its presence in Yemen last year but maintains sway via southern fighters it backs.

+The UAE is against the STC’s unilateral move, its minister of state for foreign affairs Anwar Gargash said on Monday, adding that “frustration” with the Riyadh agreement’s delay was no justification.

+The Riyadh agreement ended a previous stand-off between the separatists and the government last year.

 The Saudi-led coalition has announced a unilateral truce prompted by a U.N. plea to focus on the coronavirus pandemic.
 The Houthis have not accepted it and violence has continued.

-While Yemen has reported only one confirmed coronavirus case, aid groups fear a catastrophic outbreak should it spread among a malnourished population in a country with a shattered health system.
+While Yemen has reported only one confirmed COVID-19 case, aid groups fear a catastrophe if it spreads among a malnourished population in a country with a shattered health system.

 The United Nations is trying to convene virtual talks on the truce, coordinated coronavirus efforts and confidence-building steps to restart negotiations to end the war that has killed more than 100,000.